Did you know that the holidays are the perfect time to develop a gift PR guide?

 Most holiday gift guides have lead times ranging from 3 to 6 months before the holiday season begins, depending on the media outlet.

-Since print magazines typically lock down their holiday guide products before online media, it’s a good idea to reach out to them in late June/early July and start the conversation.
-You can contact online media outlets in late August or early September because they don’t need to prepare for printing content ahead of time.
+Print magazines typically lock down their holiday guide products before online media.
+With this in mind, it’s a good idea to reach out to them in late June/early July and start the conversation.
+You can contact online media outlets in late August or early September.
+This is because they’ll need to prepare for printing content ahead of time.
+If you have a gift guide ready and it’s already November, do not fret.
+There are a select few publications that will be open to publishing your gift guide well into the first week of December.

 2) Determine which products people will appreciate